Skip to main content

 Serving Size: 3-4

-Add the marinated mutton to the cooker and cook stirring occasionally until the mutton changes color.
+Add the marinated mutton to the cooker and cook, stirring occasionally, until the mutton changes color.
 Pour in hot water and close the lid.
 Pressure cook for 4-5 whistles.
 Switch off the flame and allow the cooker to release steam on its own.

-Once the mutton is cooked add the prepared paste and the remaining green chilis.
+Once the mutton is cooked, add the prepared paste and the remaining green chilis.
 Stir gently and cook for 5-6 minutes to allow the flavors to meld with the mutton.

 Turn off the heat and let the curry rest for 10-15 minutes.
-Finally garnish with chopped coriander leaves.

 Comments